dinesh9936/rama-ble-manager-library/README.md

                     Log.d(TAG, "BleTestScreen: ${device.name}")
                 }
             }

-2. **Scan for devices with a specific service UUID**
-   Helps you discover only the BLE devices that offer the service you need.

 3. **Scan for devices with names starting with a specific prefix**
    Useful when targeting devices with naming patterns (e.g., *"BLE_"*, *"MyDevice"*).